Yusuke-Sugihara/SDE_LAB3/Description_for_Code.md

 ```
 `app.get()` defines a route for HTTP GET requests to the endpoint '/fetchJoke'.

-- `async (Asynchronous Operations)`: Asynchronous operations in JavaScript let your program do things like talk to a database or another website while still being able to do other tasks at the same time.
+- **`async (Asynchronous Operations)`:** Asynchronous operations in JavaScript let your program do things like talk to a database or another website while still being able to do other tasks at the same time.
 By using async, you tell JavaScript that you might have to wait for some actions to finish, like waiting for a joke to be fetched from another website.
 It's like saying, "I'll wait for this joke to arrive, but in the meantime, I can still listen to other requests or do other things."
-- __why do we use async??:__ You use asynchronous operations to perform tasks that take some time to complete, like fetching data from the internet, without stopping your program from doing other work while it waits for those tasks to finish.
+- __why do we use async?:__ You use asynchronous operations to perform tasks that take some time to complete, like fetching data from the internet, without stopping your program from doing other work while it waits for those tasks to finish.

-- `(req, res)`: In Express, `req` handles incoming request details, and `res` is used to send back the server's response.
+- **`(req, res)`:** In Express, `req` handles incoming request details, and `res` is used to send back the server's response.
 Both are parameters in route callbacks for managing HTTP interactions.

 `apiUrl` is set to the URL of an external joke API.